 What Is Website Heatmap?
-How Does It Work And How To Create One?
+How Does It Work & How To Create One?

 A website heatmap is a tool that helps businesses analyze how particular pages are performing on their website.
 It visually represents how visitors interact with each element on the website.
 And display which sections get more clicks and hold the visitor’s attention.